jugglinmike/test262/CONTRIBUTING.md

 This tag names a list of helper files that will be included in the test environment prior to running the test.
 Filenames **must** include the `.js` extension.

 The helper files are found in `test/harness/`.
-The packaging script will ensure that files from `test/harness` will be copied to `website/harness` when it prepares the `website/` directory for publishing.

 You can compactly include one or more like this: `includes: [helperFile.js]` ; `includes: [helper1.js, helper2.js]`, or use the full YAML list syntax